-- The unencumbered balance of a district's general fund; - Certain grants received by a district; - Special Education State Aid; - Any tuition for non-resident pupils of a district; and - 70.0 percent of the federal impact aid a district received.
+- The unencumbered balance of a district's general fund; - Certain grants received by a district; - Special Education State Aid; and - Any tuition for non-resident pupils of a district.

-The history of the BASE, including the planned increases through school year 2022-2023 that were included in 2018 Sub. for SB 423 and 2018 House Sub. for SB 61, is outlined in the table below.
+The history of the BASE, including the planned increases through school year 2022-2023 that were included in 2018 Sub. for SB 423, 2018 House Sub. for SB 61, and 2019 House Sub. for SB 16, is outlined in the table below.
 Beginning in school year 2023-2024, the BASE will be adjusted by the average percentage increase in the Consumer Price Index (CPI) for all urban consumers in the Midwest region during the three immediately preceding school years.
 If the appropriation in a school year for State Foundation Aid is insufficient to pay school districts' computed entitlements, the Kansas State Board of Education (KSBE) will prorate State Foundation Aid payments-effectively lowering the BASE-as necessary to match state aid payments with the available funding.
+Federal Impact Aid was removed from the Local Foundation Aid calculation in 2022 HB 2567.